CesarChaparro1974/CV/README.md

 #### Aditional Information:<br>
 * Languages: English- Advance written and spoken, Spanish- native written and spoken, Hebrew (learning), Italian- medium spoken, basic written.
 * Driving license.
-* Spanish and Israeli citizen, can work in Israel without restriction and in all EU continent.
+* Spanish and Israeli citizen, can work in Israel without restriction and in all EU continent.<br>
-I like to help: * In 2023 volunteered in various private programs to aid families and soldiers in Israel victims of war.
+I like to help:<br> * In 2023 volunteered in various private programs to aid families and soldiers in Israel victims of war.
                     * In 2024 volunteered as Senior Student in TripleTen bootcamp to assist students on their progress and projects as DA.